copyleft-next/copyleft-next/README.md

 between a weak copyleft license (like the LGPL) and a strong copyleft license like the GPL.
 "Strong" is not meant in any broader sense.

 Contributions of patches, ideas, and criticism are welcome.
-In particular, the copyleft-next project actively seeks the participation of open source/free software developers and contributors who may not have considered helping with license drafting before.
-License drafting is fundamentally about establishing policies for projects, and therefore input from developers and contributors is typically more valuable than input from lawyers.
+In particular, the copyleft-next project actively seeks the participation of open source/ free software project developers who may not have considered helping with license drafting before.
+License drafting is fundamentally about establishing policies for projects, and therefore input from developers is typically more valuable than input from lawyers.

 Needless to say, no one should actually consider *using* a development version of copyleft-next as an actual license.
 A "development version" is